Speckled rail: Breeding

-Status
+Conservation status

-The IUCN has assessed the speckled rail as being of Least Concern, though its population size is not known and is believed to be decreasing.
+The International Union for Conservation of Nature (IUCN) has assessed the speckled rail as being of Least Concern, though its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
 Records are very sparse; the species is assumed to be hard to find but "until further evidence is forthcoming, [it is] best considered genuinely rare."